 Alex Warfel is a graduate of Marist College.
-He works as an assistant controller for Fred Beans Auto Group, one of the largest wholesale automotive parts distributors on the East Coast.
+He works as an associate contract analyst for Coventry First.
 While at Marist, he took part in the Greystone Fund and worked as a Resident Assistant.
 Alex enjoys running, reading, music, and working on his car.

 Scott Glascott is a Partner and Lead Developer at SnoQap Financial.
 He studies Computer Science at Temple University in Philadelphia, Pennsylvania.
 He was worked with Temple’s Data Science Department to find a new approach to recommendation-driven clinical trial design.
 He currently oversees algorithm design, database management, and back-end development.